NFPA 1002 pump operator practice test: quizzes, flashcards, and a real pump simulator

 Will this prepare me for my actual certification exam?

-The simulator practices the hands-on JPRs — engaging the pump, building a water supply, calculating and setting pump discharge pressure, and recovering from cavitation and overheating.
-That is the skill side of the exam.
-The $20 course adds the written-side knowledge: hydraulics, friction loss math, water sources, pump theory, and troubleshooting.
+The quizzes and flashcards drill the written-side knowledge the exam tests: pump theory, hydraulics, friction loss, water sources, and troubleshooting.
+The simulator practices the hands-on JPRs: engaging the pump, building a water supply, calculating and setting pump discharge pressure, and recovering from cavitation and overheating.
 Together they cover both halves.
-You still need to know your own department's policies and your testing body's specific procedures — every fire academy and certifying agency has its own variations.
+You still need to know your own department's policies and your testing body's specific procedures.
+Every fire academy and certifying agency has its own variations.

 Do I need to download or install anything?

-No. The simulator runs in any modern browser — Chrome, Safari, Edge, Firefox — on a laptop, desktop, or tablet.
+No. The quizzes, flashcards, and simulator all run in any modern browser (Chrome, Safari, Edge, Firefox) on a laptop, desktop, or tablet.
 There is nothing to install, no plugin, no app store download.

 How realistic is the physics?